Is DDMA prohibition on gatherings being implemented across national capital: HC asks Centre | Law-Order

 The court said it was ''unfortunate'' that such a statement was made by him when the issue with regard to reopening of the mosque was yet to be decided.

-The court called for the affidavit, after Solicitor General (SG) Tushar Mehta said that not more than five persons per day can be allowed inside the Nizamuddin Markaz mosque to offer prayers during Ramzan in view of the DDMA order of April 10.
+The court called for the affidavit, after Solicitor General (SG) Tushar Mehta said that no gathering can be permitted at the mosque for offering prayers during Ramzan in view of the DDMA order.

+He said only the five persons who were already being permitted to pray there each day can be allowed inside the Nizamuddin Markaz mosque.

 The submission came during hearing of a plea by the Delhi Waqf Board seeking opening of the Nizamuddin Markaz where the Tablighi Jamaat congregation was held amid the COVID-19 pandemic and was locked since March 31 last year.